gahntpo/Transforming-Operators-part-1-3/README.md

 ##  Demonstration of Transforming operators - Part 1

-using map, tryMap, compactMap and decode
+using map, tryMap, compactMap and decode in **QuoteFetcher**

    ![](images/MapOperators.png)

 ##  Nested Publisher streams with switchToLatest - Part 2

-- fetching images with URLSession dataTaskPublisher
+- fetching images with URLSession dataTaskPublisher in **ImageFetcher**

    ![](images/SwitchToLatest.png)

-## Demonstration of flatMap and error handling in ImageCollectionView and ImageCollectionFetcher
+## Demonstration of flatMap and error handling - Part 3
+- files ImageCollectionView and **ImageCollectionFetcher**
 - nested publisher streams with flatMap
 - fetching images with URLSession dataTaskPublisher
 - error handling with